 Step 1: Spatchcock your chicken

-If you’re not familiar with how to spatchcock a chicken, it’s honestly so easy.
-You take out the giblets, then flip the chicken over, grab a pair of kitchen shears (I use these, recommended by NomNomPaleo and totally worth it!), and cut the backbone out.
+If you're not familiar with how to spatchcock a chicken, it's honestly so easy.
+You take out the giblets, then flip the chicken over, grab a pair of kitchen shears like these, and cut the backbone out.

 If you need some detailed step-by-step instructions for your first go at it, this NomNomPaleo post will tell you how!

 This is what a fully spatchcocked chicken looks like: